garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

 mpl.rcParams['font.size'] = 15
 ```

+I use [mint](https://www.mint.com/) to track and categorize my finances.
+It pulls transaction information from my bank accounts, and each month I run through the transactions from the previous month to make sure they were correctly categorized.

-First, I downloaded all my transactions from mint in a .csv file.
-I opened the csv and removed everything except the 3 columns for date, amount and category (I could have done some of that in python, but it was just easier to do it ahead of time)
+To start, I downloaded all my transactions from mint as a .csv (comma separated values) file.
+In excel, I removed everything except the columns for date, amount and category.
+I could have done some of that in python, but it was just easier to do it ahead of time.

-Then I open the file and read in all of the rows.
-This will bring the rows in as lists, so the data is already separated by column.
+Then in python, we can read in the file.
+Python's `csv` module makes it easy to already separate the data.
+The result is a list of all the rows.
+Each row is already split up into the columns.

 ```python